nginx-architects/napCluster/README.md

-# NGINX Plus Cluster for NAP
+# NGINX Plus Cluster and Request Counting for NAP
 [YouTube recording of this demo](https://youtu.be/7C9v0LQAPs0)

 This demo leverages the scaling capability of *Docker Compose* (both locally and in *AWS Fargate*) to show how the [Zone Synchronization](https://docs.nginx.com/nginx/admin-guide/high-availability/zone_sync_details/) feature of *NGINX Plus* allows nodes to form a cluster and share runtime state information in realtime.